Boeing Orbital Flight Test: Investigation

-On 7 February 2020, NASA shared their preliminary findings about the Boeing OFT mission and discovered software problems with the Mission Elapsed Time (MET), which incorrectly polled time from the Atlas V booster nearly 11 hours prior to launch.
+On February 7, 2020, NASA shared their preliminary findings about the Boeing OFT mission and discovered software problems with the Mission Elapsed Time (MET), which incorrectly polled time from the Atlas V booster nearly 11 hours prior to launch.
 Another software issue occurred within the Service Module (SM) Disposal Sequence, which incorrectly translated the SM disposal sequence into the SM Integrated Propulsion Controller (IPC).
 This could have made the service module crash into the capsule after separation, potentially leading to a catastrophic failure of the capsule.
 In addition, an Intermittent Space-to-Ground (S/G) forward link issue, which impeded the Flight Control team's ability to command and control the vehicle, was found.
-The current investigation was expected to last until end of February 2020, in addition a full-scale safety review was planned that would likely take months.
+The investigation was expected to last until end of February 2020, and a full-scale safety review was planned that would likely take months.

-On 6 March 2020, NASA gave an update on the anomalies.
+On March 6, 2020, NASA gave an update on the anomalies.
 They announced 61 corrective actions that addressed the MET and service module disposal software issues.
 The mission was declared a "high visibility close call" as there were two times where the spacecraft could have been lost.
 NASA found factors internally that led to the anomalies such as the oversight over software.

-On 7 July 2020, NASA and Boeing announced the completion of the Space-to-Ground communication issue, marking the completion of the OFT review.
+On July 7, 2020, NASA and Boeing announced the completion of the Space-to-Ground communication issue, marking the completion of the OFT review.
 The number of corrective actions was increased to 80 from the March 2020 update.
 21 recommendations focused on a need for more testing and simulations; including the necessity to do full end to end tests prior to flights instead of testing in chunks as done in the OFT.
 10 recommendations were made to cover software requirements such that they have proper coverage to catch errors during testing.
 35 of the recommendations surrounded improvements over process and operations such as including more reviews and use of experts.
 7 recommendations covered software updates that addresses the three main anomalies that occurred during the flight.
 The final 7 included "Knowledge Capture" and Boeing organizational changes to enable better safety reporting.
 They also included hardware changes to filter out radio interference and others to address the communication issue.

 Internally within NASA the investigation found that the lack of oversight over Starliner software was from NASA's focus of resources on other high risk parts of the flight.
 In addition, NASA may have had less oversight due to Boeing's traditional systems development style compared to SpaceX; NASA had increased their oversight of SpaceX due to their different working practices.
 NASA made 6 recommendations internally to prevent similar occurrences in the future.
 This included the need for NASA to review and approve the contractors' "hazard verification tests plans" before the test.